-Luzerne County will use our new Ballot Marking Devices (machines) for the 2022 Primary Election.
+Luzerne County will use our Ballot Marking Devices (machines) for the 2022 General Election.
 The machine will print out a paper ballot that you can verify prior to placing into the Ballot Scanner.

 Polling locations were changed for the 2021 General Election.
 Will they change again?